Last updated on June 16th, 2023

-Sellers should provide valid tracking information and delivery scan during or before the EDD.
+Sellers should have their valid tracking information provided including the delivery scan during or before the EDD.
 This rate should be above 99% in 14 days.

 Walmart acknowledges situations that are beyond sellers’ control.
-Sellers will be pardoned if they provide sufficient evidence that proves that such situations were behind their failure to meet standards.
+Walmart sellers will be pardoned if they provide sufficient evidence that proves that such situations were behind their failure to meet standards.

 If you receive a warning and believe that the infraction isn’t your fault, you can make your case by submitting the following details:

 We recommend checking your Seller Scorecard frequently to keep track of your performance.
 You can access it by clicking on the Performance option of your Seller Center account’s Analytics tab.

 The Walmart Marketplace expects sellers to follow the terms stated in their Marketplace Retail Agreement upon signing up for the platform.
 The Agreement ensures you won’t sell used, fake, and unauthorized items.

 It also enumerates the processes you’ll be responsible for.
 It’s a legally binding contract once you sign it, so pay attention to its content to stay out of trouble.

 The Trust and Safety Standards protect sellers from harmful or offensive materials.
 These are the three violations you should never commit.

 This category covers product listings and items that are deemed offensive to shoppers.
 This includes products encouraging discrimination and violence and items containing explicit content.

 This violation occurs when sellers don’t cite the original creators of their listed paintings and other products.
 Unauthorized product distribution falls under this category as well.